 The underlying case is a dispute between Checkers – I’m assuming it is the fast-food chain Checkers we are talking about – and its landlord.
 Checkers claimed it exercised an option to extend its lease.
 The case involved an estoppel certificate and a bunch of other things that I did not fully understand.
 Checkers sought documents from Gallagher Evelius & Jones (GEJ), a Baltimore law firm that represented the landlord.
 GEJ claimed a bunch of exceptions to the attorney-client privilege that were quite interesting.
 But the trial court never got to the merits of the argument because GEJ did not present its opposition to the motion to compel in the proper “set-up format.”

-At first, I did a double take when I saw proper “set-up format.”
+At first, I did a double-take when I saw the proper “set-up format.”
 There is a proper set-up format?
-But without knowing it, I think everyone here does file their motions to compel in what the trial court saw as the proper set up format: setting up the controversy in the pleadings with the request, the response to the request, and the argument so the court is not required to flip back and forth between documents.
+But without knowing it, I think everyone here files their motions to compel in what the trial court saw as the proper setup format: setting up the controversy in the pleadings with the request, the response to the request, and the argument so the court is not required to flip back and forth between documents.
 I never thought it was a requirement and I’m still not sure that it is.
-But it seems like a good idea to avoid further annoying the trial court – usually rightfully so – that you have already annoyed with a discovery dispute in the first place.
+But it seems like an excellent idea to avoid further annoying the trial court – usually rightfully so – that you have already annoyed with a discovery dispute.